TatjanaUtz/traditional-SA/README.md

 ```bash
 python 3.6 main.py "db_dir" --test_all
 ```
-where *db_dir* is the absolute path to the database file as described above and *--test_all* are the schedulability analysis methods to perform.
+where *db_dir* is the absolute path to the database file and *--test_all* are the schedulability analysis methods to perform.
 There are the following possibilities for the last
 argument:

 Argument | Description